akkikhan/Primus-SaaS/docs-site/docs/modules/identity-quick-start.md

 # Identity Validator - Quick Start

+> See also: [Identity Validator Overview](./identity-validator) for packages, OIDC/ JWT options, and Node.js examples.

 Get JWT authentication working in your .NET API in **under 5 minutes** with the simplest local JWT setup.

 :::info Complete Data Isolation